 Pursuant to Public Resources Code section 21080.5, the Resources Agency has approved the basin planning process as a “certified regulatory program” that adequately satisfies the California Environmental Quality Act (CEQA) (Public Resources Code section 21000 et seq.) requirements for preparing environmental documents.
 (14 Cal.
 Code Regs. § 15251(g); 23 Cal.
 Code Regs. § 3782.)

-The Los Angeles Water Board previously prepared “substitute environmental documentation” for the establishment of the Santa Monica Bay Beaches Bacteria TMDL (Resolution No. 2002-022), the Marina del Ray Harbor Mothers’ Beach and Back Basins Bacteria TMDL (Resolution No. 2003-012), the Malibu Creek and Lagoon Bacteria TMDL (Resolution No. 2004-019R), the Ballona Creek Estuary Toxics TMDL (Resolution No. R05-008), the Marina del Ray Harbor Toxics TMDL (Resolution No. 2005-012), the Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL (Resolution No. 2006-011), and the Ballona Creek Metals TMDL (Resolution No. R2007-015) pursuant to California Code of Regulations, title 23, sections 3775 et seq., and Public Resources Code section 21159.
+The Los Angeles Water Board previously prepared “substitute environmental documentation” for the establishment of the Santa Monica Bay Beaches Bacteria TMDL (Resolution No. 2002-022), the Marina del Ray Harbor Mothers’ Beach and Back Basins Bacteria TMDL (Resolution No. 2003-012), the Malibu Creek and Lagoon Bacteria TMDL (Resolution No. 2004-019R), the Ballona Creek Estuary Toxics TMDL (Resolution No. R05-008), the Marina del Ray Harbor Toxics TMDL (Resolution No. 2005-012), the Ballona Creek, Ballona Estuary, and Sepulveda Channel Bacteria TMDL (Resolution No. 2006-011), the Ballona Creek Metals TMDL (Resolution No. R2007-015), the Malibu Creek Nutrients TMDL, and the Malibu Creek and Lagoon Sedimentation and Nutrients TMDL to Address Benthic Community Impairments (Resolution No. 16-009) pursuant to California Code of Regulations, title 23, sections 3775 et seq., and Public Resources Code section 21159.
 That documentation contained the required environmental documentation as required by the State Water Board’s CEQA regulations.
 (23 Cal.
 Code Regs. §§ 3777, 3779.5.).
 In preparing the previous substitute environmental documentation, the Los Angeles Water Board considered the requirements of Public Resources Code section 21159 and California Code of Regulations, title 14, section 15187, and intended those documents to serve as a tier 1 environmental review.
 The previous substitute environmental documentation contained significant environmental analysis and numerous findings related to the reasonably foreseeable methods of compliance, the impacts of the methods of compliance, feasible mitigation measures, and alternative means of compliance.

 These Amendments do not alter the environmental analysis that was previously prepared because the deadline extensions will not result in different implementation actions than those previously analyzed or different effects upon the environment.
 Moreover, no additional reasonably foreseeable methods of compliance warrant environmental analysis pursuant to Public Resources Code section 21159 and California Code of Regulations, title 14, section 15187.